-In summary, Case 2 illustrates that power is not only about asymmetric power distributions, exploitation, or control (Silva, 2007).
-Power is also transformative, empowering, and productive.
-The case represents multidecade, sector-wide shifts towards development 2.0 (Thompson, 2008; Heeks, 2010; Quaggiotto, 2007; Kelly, 2018, 2019), where many small NGOs must compete with and comply with the parameters set by large, digitally intensive aid agencies in global funding markets.
-Case 2 demonstrates fluid episodic and systemic power dynamics generated in sector activity networks.
+In summary, case two illustrates that power is not only about asymmetric power distributions (Muthusamy & White, 2005), exploitation or control (Silva, 2007).
+Power is also transformative, empowering and productive.
+The case represents multi-decade, sector-wide shifts towards development 2.0 (Thompson, 2008; Heeks, 2010; Quaggiotto, 2007; Kelly, 2018, 2019), where many small NGOs must compete with and comply with large, digitally-intensive aid agencies in global funding markets.
+The case demonstrates fluid episodic and systemic power dynamics generated in sector activity networks.

-5 Discussion, Implications, and a Power-Sensitive Framework
+5 Discussion, implications, and a power-sensitive framework

 As stated earlier, this paper has two aims.
-The first is to illustrate how the episodic/systemic lens and AT can articulate power as "present-in-actions."
-The second is to strategically deploy cases to support calls for and to illustrate how to identify and understand power in IS.
+The first is to illustrate how the episodic/systemic lens and AT can articulate power as present-in-actions.
+The second is to strategically deploy the cases to support calls for and to illustrate how to identify and understand power in IS.
 In particular, we employ the value of practice-based approaches to generate power-sensitive analysis, models, and concepts.
 Historically, few IS researchers have called for more research on power (e.g., Markus, 1983; Zuboff, 1988; Jasperson et al., 2002; Willcocks, 2004; Silva, 2007).
-We argue and demonstrate that practice orientations such as AT can assist in the study of power in a digital world.
-They help us understand possessive or hierarchical power and also illuminate the more fluid, context-rich nuances of systemic power dynamics, even when power is relatively unnoticed or silent because it is inscribed in routine IS work and mediated by mundane technologies.
+We argue, and demonstrate, that practice orientations such as AT can assist in the study of power in a digital world.
+They help to understand possessive or hierarchical power, and also the more fluid, context-rich nuances of systemic power dynamics, even when power is relatively unnoticed or silent, inscribed in routine IS work, mediated by mundane technologies.

-Given the ongoing contemporary problems evident in IS-its failure rates (Dwivedi et al, 2015, Standish, 2015), its "dark side" (Tarafdar, 2016), and digital enforcement (Díaz Andrade & Techatassanasoontorn, 2021)-the concerns of historical calls to focus more on power remain relevant.
-They also warrant new approaches and tactics for dealing with power, such as new concepts, cases, lessons, and frameworks to support researchers as well as practitioners.
+Given the ongoing contemporary problems associated with IS - its failure rates (Dwivedi et al, 2015, Standish, 2015), its 'dark side' (Tarafdar, 2016), digital enforcement (Díaz Andrade & Techatassanasoontorn, 2021) - the concerns of historical calls to focus more on power remain pertinent.
+They also warrant new approaches and tactics for dealing with power, such as new concepts, cases, lessons and frameworks to support researchers as well as practitioners.

-5.1 Theoretical Implications
+5.1 Theoretical implications

-Two lessons or implications follow from the analysis of these two cases that are relevant to IS researchers, designers, and practitioners.
-The first is that episodic control and systemic community responses are connected.
-The second is that power dynamics are distributed and endemic throughout activity systems and networks, part of contradictions, and not isolated in single elements, single locations, subjects, or technologies.
+Two lessons or implications follow from the analysis of these two cases that are relevant to IS researchers, designers and practitioners.
+The first is that episodic control and systemic community responses are linked.
+The second is that power dynamics are distributed and endemic throughout activity systems and networks, part of contradictions, and not isolated in single elements, single locations, subjects or technologies.
 These two lessons respond to the earlier argument that power has not featured sufficiently in the extant IS literature.

-5.1.1 Theoretical Implication 1: Episodic Controls Provoke Systemic Community Responses

-The AT analysis demonstrates how episodic power (e.g., management controls, compliance, finance, rules, regulations, constraints) configures mundane IS work and may provoke systemic power as the community seeks opportunities to avoid such controls (e.g., as in the Case 1 workarounds).
+5.1.1 Theoretical implication 1: episodic controls provoke systemic community responses The AT analysis demonstrates how episodic power (e.g., management controls, compliance, finance, rules, regulations, constraints) configures mundane IS work and may provoke systemic power as the community seeks opportunities to avoid such controls (e.g., as in the case one workarounds).
 Episodic power over IS limits access to information.
-However, community trust, social capital, and opportunities for sharing (e.g., new power responses, new activities, new shared objects) may circumvent episodic controls (e.g., as in Case 2 data sharing with the hospital).
+However, community trust, social relations and opportunities for sharing (e.g., new power responses, new activities, new shared objects) may circumvent episodic controls (e.g., as in case two data sharing with the hospital).
 Subjects seek ways to resolve power constraints and tensions arising from contradictions.
-Community relations in activity systems and networks can support communications, data/knowledge sharing, trust, and innovation, chiming with other research on power as inscribed in activity communities (e.g., Contu, 2013).
-Even IS controls can-perhaps counterintuitivelyprovoke systemic power, and even empowerment, as in Case 2, thereby showing how power is fluid in IS work contexts.
+Community relations in activity systems and networks can support communications, data/knowledge sharing, trust and innovation, chiming with other research on power as inscribed in activity communities (e.g., Contu, 2013).
+Even stifling IS controls can - perhaps counter-intuitively - provoke systemic power, and even empowerment, as in case two, thereby showing how power is fluid in IS work contexts.

-5.1.2 Theoretical Implication 2: Power Is Present-in-Actions in Activities and Networks
+5.1.2 Theoretical Implication 2: power is present-in-actions, in activities and networks